๐ŸŽ“SAT

 Self-Check Questions

 1. Which two words both describe persistence but differ in whether they emphasize holding on versus bouncing back?
-How would you use each in a sentence about a character facing obstacles?
+Write a sentence using each one to describe a character facing obstacles.

 2. If a passage describes a politician's speech as "eloquent but ambiguous," what is the author suggesting about its strengths and weaknesses?

-3. Compare and contrast candid and surreptitious.
+3. Compare candid and surreptitious.
 How might an author juxtapose characters with these traits to develop a theme about honesty?

-5. If an FRQ asks you to analyze how an author uses word choice to convey tone, which words from this list would help you describe a passage that criticizes impractical thinking while praising realistic solutions?
+5. If a question asks you to analyze how an author uses word choice to convey tone, which words from this list would help you describe a passage that criticizes impractical thinking while praising realistic solutions?